imixs/imixs-saga/README.md

 The example model is included in the Imixs-Microservice project located at: /src/model/ticket.bpmn

 Of course your can bring your own BPMN Model.
 A Imixs-Workflow model can be created using the [Imixs-BPMN Eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).

+**NOTE:** cURL isn't installed in Windows by default.
+See the [Use Curl on Windows](https://stackoverflow.com/questions/9507353/how-do-i-install-and-use-curl-on-windows) discussion on stackoverflow.

 ### Verify Model